Laksmi De-Neefe Suardana: Puteri Indonesia 2022

 As the winner of Puteri Bali 2022, Suardana represented Bali at Puteri Indonesia 2022 held at the Jakarta Convention Center, Jakarta, Indonesia, on 27 May 2022.
 Originally, she wore the sash of Bali 1 since there was another candidate from Bali, Jazmine Callista Seymour Rowe, who was publicly voted as one of the official candidates.
-However, she changed her sash into Bali before the pre-quarantine since Jazmine decided to withdraw for unknown reason.
+However, she changed her sash into Bali before the pre-quarantine since Jazmine decided to withdraw for an undisclosed reason.

 During the finale, Suardana was asked by Putri Kuswisnuwardhani whether she had any experiences that she would like to change.
 She answered:

 I don't have any experience in my life that I regret however bad it is.
 I believe that the Universe has made plans for me, and it has helped me grow into a stronger, wiser, and more righteous person.
 And that is why I can stand here in front of you tonight because of all the experience that has taught me, and it made me a new person and I am courageous, and I know I can conquer anything.
 Thank you.

 At the end of the coronation night, Suardana successfully defeated other 43 delegates from across Indonesia, becoming the first Balinese to win Puteri Indonesia.
 She was crowned as Puteri Indonesia 2022 by the outgoing titleholder, Raden Roro Ayu Maulida Putri of East Java.
 Suardana was crowned along with her fellow Puteri Indonesia queens, Cindy May McGuire and Adinda Cresheilla.